Teedico/OpenSSH-Security-Log-Analysis-in-Splunk-/README.md

 *   **IP 183.62.140.253** – highly aggressive, making **129–141 login attempts** within several 5-minute intervals.
 *   **IPs 103.99.0.122, 187.141.143.180, and 112.195.230.3** — repeatedly attempting logins at abnormal rates.

-These are not normal user behaviors Such high-frequency login attempts strongly suggest **brute-force or automated scanning activity** rather than normal user behavior.
+These are not normal user behaviors Such high-frequency login attempts strongly suggest brute-force or automated scanning activity rather than normal user behavior.

+## ANALYSIS BY GEOLOCATION
+A total of 496 failed SSH authentication attempts originated from non-Nigerian IP addresses.
+Source IPs were mapped to countries commonly associated with botnet or brute-force activity.
+Findings included:
+China — over 300 combined attempts from multiple cities (Beijing, Shenzhen, Weifang, Langfang).
+Mexico and Vietnam — significant volumes of login attempts.
+The dataset was filtered to exclude internal/Nigerian IPs, reinforcing that these were likely unauthorized foreign intrusion attempts.

+## ANALYSIS BY USERS
+I analyzed failed SSH login attempts from the OpenSSH logs to determine the most frequently targeted usernames.
+The result  states root was the primary target accounting for 74.3% of all failed attempts.
+Other usernames like uucp, ftp, mysql, and git are common service accounts.
+The heavy targeting of root suggests an active brute-force attack aiming for administrative access.
+Attempts on service accounts indicate automated scans or credential stuffing using known usernames.
+These patterns are typical of external threat actors probing for vulnerable systems.